 The grocery chain is adjusting its hours company wide to 7:30 a.m. to 8 p.m beginning on Monday, March 16 until further notice.
 Also, the store is opening early for vulnerable and older shoppers from 6:00 a.m. to 7:30 a.m.
 Note that there will be some area exceptions, so it is advised that you contact your local store.
 Stores have also implemented social distancing practices and store cleaning.

 All Target stores have institute a closing time of no later than 9 p.m.
 In addition, due to the increased risk that seniors and other vulnerable populations face, the store has added a window of time-- the first hour of shopping every Wednesday-- for more vulnerable guests, including those over 65 years old, pregnant women or those defined by the CDC as vulnerable or at-risk.
 Check your local Target store locator for more information on hours.

 As of March 15, Walmart announced that its stores and markets would be reducing store hours.
 Walmarts across the country will be open from 7 a.m. to 8:30 p.m.
+Additionally, from March 24 through the end of May, Walmart stores will host a senior shopping hour every Tuesday for customers age 60 and older who may be more vulnerable.
+This will start one hour before the store opens.
 In addition, as of early April, Walmart is also instituting new measures to ensure proper social distancing takes place in store.
 This includes the implementation of one-way isles, as well as limiting the number of people inside the store to 20% of normal capacity.

 All Wegman's stores will be operating under modified hours, depending upon location.Their Brooklyn and New Jersey stores are open 7 a.m. to 8 p.m.; with all other stores in New York, Pennsylvania, Maryland, Massachusetts, Virginia, and North Carolina open from 7 a.m. to 10 p.m.